gabo-di/AquaCrop.jl/docs/src/gettingstarted.md

 ## [Basic Run](@id basic_run_section)

-AquaCrop.jl is based on FAO's [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/), to mantain compatibility we allow to upload the same configurations files that AquaCrop v7.2 allows, this can be done using the [`NormalFileRun`](@ref) function
+To maintain compatibility, we support the same input file formats used by the original implementation of [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) (v7.2).
+To specify that this format should be used, call the [`NormalFileRun`](@ref) function:

 ```jldoctest basic_run_example; output = false
 using AquaCrop